nj1110/Repro_Hackathon/README.md

 ## Organization
 - a subfolder with dockerfiles
 - three snakefiles with workflows:
-    -- one worklfow to download data and create index -- one workflow for mapping and counts ...
+    - one worklfow to download data and create index
+    - one workflow for mapping and counts
-    -- one worflow for ...
+    - one worflow for XXX
 - a README file
 - a RUN file